gregonyx/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute working directory
+This displays the content of my current directory